ItsMonarch04/crash-course/docs/adr/0008-scope-boundaries.md

 read cache would add cache-coherence surface to a component nothing in production reads through.

-Follower and learner read endpoints remain deferred, unchanged, for the reason already recorded: followers redirect rather than serve.
+Follower and learner read endpoints were deferred when this decision was accepted.
+ADR-0017 supersedes that deferral with the negotiated follower-read protocol; stale reads remain explicitly non-linearizable.

 ## Consequences